vivshaw/zettel/pages/A Spirit of Trust (Lectures).md

 		- normative statuses are attitude-dependent- what you are committed to depends on what you take yourself to be dependent to.
 		- there are canonical pathologies of recognition when it is asymmetric
 		- [[Kojeve]]'s seminars were when this Hegelian idea really came to the fore
-	- Hegel vs [[Wittgenstein]] - they are both committed to the same project of sociality, with a common approach... except Hegel is a systematic metaphysicist, and Wittgenstein is very much not!
+	- Hegel vs [[Wittgenstein]] - they are both committed to the same project of sociality, with a common approach... except Hegel is a systematic metaphysician, and Wittgenstein is very much not!
 	- **Hegel's second insight: "the historical move"** normative creatures don't have natures- they have histories!
 		- as essentially self-conscious beings, what we are _for_ ourselves (our attitudes) are an essential part of what we are _in_ ourselves (our statuses)
 		- we can *change* what we are *in* ourselves via changing what we are *for* ourselves, in a reciprocal way: